flashwing-04/showtime-website-project-archive/content/ws21/master/m2-a-better-spotify/process.md

 {{<section title="Research">}}
 Since Spotify – with a whole team of experts behind it – is one of the global players in audio streaming, the question was how the team of seven students could improve the product in a short time.
 In the beginning, research had to be carried out in various directions in order to be able to **identify possible optimisations** and **restructurings**.

 Basic questions like the target group and main focus points of our project had to be answered.
-This entailed not only **researching** different *ideas on how to add new features* to the already existing version of Spotify but also researching *current trends* regarding the design of music players and websites in general.
+This entailed not only **researching** different *ideas on how to add new features* to the already existing version of Spotify, but also researching *current trends* regarding the design of music players and websites in general.

 {{<image src="Miroboard_1.jpg" alt="Pic of the first Drafts" caption="Draft of the process">}}